-Replay: In 2015 RedShark's Editor In Chief, David Shapton, spent a day at ARRI's headquarters in Munich.
+Replay: In 2015 RedShark's Editor at Large (then Editor in Chief), David Shapton, spent a day at ARRI's headquarters in Munich.
 Here's another chance to see this fascinating insight into how ARRI makes its cameras.
 And from multiple internal heat sinks to incredibly rigorous Quality Control, he was very impressed with what he saw.

 You might remember we had an article a while back in RedShark about how these days you can effectively buy parts off the shelf and build a 4K camera in your garage.
 Well, maybe you can, but if you did, it wouldn’t be an ARRI.

 I’ve just spent a day at ARRI’s worldwide headquarters in the company of Stephan Schenk, MD of ARRI Cinetechnik and responsible for ARRI's Camera Systems divsion.

 As your taxi pulls up outside ARRI headquarters in the lively and affluent Schwabing district of Munich, the modest-looking entrance suggests that the company is a much smaller enterprise than it actually is.
 It’s only when you walk around the block that you realise ARRI is the block.
 It’s massive.
 And within the slightly haphazard array of buildings reside not only a camera factory, but video and audio post production facilities, and, obviously, a cinema.